-- (a) Switzerland shall notify the Agency of any expected transfer into Switzerland of nuclear material required to be subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be received from the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram.
-No advance notification shall be required in respect of transfers from Liechtenstein. - (b) The Agency shall be notified as much in advance as possible of the expected arrival of the nuclear material, and in any case not later than the date on which Switzerland assumes responsibility for the nuclear material. - (c) Switzerland and the Agency may agree on different procedures for advance notification. - (d) The notification shall specify: - (i) The identification and, if possible, the expected quantity and composition of the nuclear material; - (ii) At what point of the transfer Switzerland will assume responsibility for the nuclear material for the purpose of this Agreement, and the probable date on which that point will be reached; and - (iii) The expected date of arrival, the location where, and the date on which, the nuclear material is intended to be unpacked.
+- (a) Indonesia shall notify the Agency of any expected transfer into Indonesia of nuclear material required to be subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be received from the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram. - (b) The Agency shall be notified as much in advance as possible of the expected arrival of the nuclear material, and in any case not later than the date on which Indonesia assumes responsibility for the nuclear material. - (c) Indonesia and the Agency may agree on different procedures for advance notification. - (d) The notification shall specify: - (i) The identification and, if possible, the expected quantity and composition of the nuclear material: - (ii) At what point of the transfer Indonesia will assume responsibility for the nuclear material for the purpose of this Agreement, and the probable date on which that point will be reached; and - (iii) The expected date of arrival, the location where, and the date on which, the nuclear material is intended to be unpacked.